ks982579/ksulldev-astro/src/pages/notes/maths/statistics/intro-to-statistics.md

 ## Introduction

+I want to put [Statistics | LibreTexts](https://stats.libretexts.org/) here as they have an entire statistics website with many resources for free.

 Statistics as a science is the science of collecting, presenting, analysing, and interpreting facts and data.
 This sounds a bit like Data Science.

 Statistics can also be the plural for statistic, which is a single measure of a sample.
 More about this later.